Justin Nozuka

-Justin Tokimitsu Nozuka (born September 29, 1988) is an American-born singer, songwriter, and actor of Japanese and Canadian descent.
+Justin Tokimitsu Nozuka (ノズカ・ジャスティン, Nozuka Jasutin) is an American singer, songwriter, and actor of Japanese and Canadian descent.
 His debut album, Holly, was released in 2007.
-He has since published four more studio albums: You I Wind Land and Sea (2010), Ulysees (2014), Run to Waters (2018), and Daydreams & Endless Nights (2023).
+He has since published five more studio albums: You I Wind Land and Sea (2010), Ulysees (2014), Run to Waters (2018), Daydreams & Endless Nights (2023), and Chlorine (2024).

 Life and career

 Nozuka was born one of seven children to Canadian mother Holly Sedgwick and Japanese father Hiromitsu Nozuka.
 Sedgwick raised Nozuka and his six siblings as a single mother.
 He is the brother of musician George Nozuka and actor Philip Nozuka.
 His mother's half-sister is actress Kyra Sedgwick and his first cousin twice removed is Edie Sedgwick.

 Nozuka began to write songs at the age of twelve.
 The earliest of his compositions from Holly, "Supposed to Grow Old" and "I'm in Peace", were written when he was fifteen.
 His musical influences stem from artists such as Lauryn Hill and Marvin Gaye, among others.

 With help from fellow Canadian artist Damhnait Doyle, whom he met at a songwriting workshop, Nozuka was introduced to Universal Records talent scout Allan Reid.
 He recorded three tracks through Universal with Bill Bell as producer, leading Universal to offer him a contract.
 However, he decided to "record an album on (his) own, with (his) own freedom".

 In 2007, Nozuka released his debut album, Holly, named after his mother, who supported his chosen career in music.
 The album has eleven songs and includes the hidden track "If I Gave You My Life".
 Many of the songs deal with mature themes, such as "Save Him", which is a fictional account of a woman abused by her husband.
 Another track, "Down in a Cold Dirty Well", is about his perspective being stuck in a well, watching his life flash before his eyes.
 "Criminal" describes the story of a drunken man facing the consequences of throwing a bottle into a street "where children play with bare feet" and suffers overwhelming guilt.
 In February 2008, Nozuka was nominated for a Juno award in the New Artist of the Year category, following the commercial and critical success of Holly.